• <Helps for GetStart>

 • .fmf

-When the user tries to open any such data file, the CSPro Designer will give an error message.
+When the user tries to open any such file, the CSPro Designer will give an error message.
 However, the user can open the files in the context of running an application, whether that is running a batch program or exporting data.
 This setting only affects the CSPro Designer.
-It is not particularly robust protection, as a knowledgeable user can remove [NoEdit] from the file, but it will protect against most users modifying application files.
+It is not particularly robust protection, as a knowledgeable user can remove the "editable" property from the file, but it will protect against most users modifying specification files.
 With data entry applications, .pen files can be distributed for more protection against editing.